calgo-lab/BGR/README.md

 **For the time being, the full dataset cannot be made publicly available.**

-However, the following figure demonstrates the data structure of the dataset we used for training and evaluation:
+The following figure demonstrates the data structure of the dataset we used for training and evaluation:

 ![Soilnet Data Structure](figures/Soilnet_Data_Structure.png)

-Additionally the dataset contained geotemporal metadata for each soil profile image.
+Additionally, the dataset contained geotemporal metadata for each soil profile image.
 For further details on the dataset, please refer to the paper.

 ---

 ## Usage

-The repository's code can be used through running the `main.py` script.
-The script allows for training, and inference of the SoilNet model and submodules.
+The code can be used through running the `main.py` script, which allows for training (or running inference with) the SoilNet model and modules.

 To see all available command line arguments, run:
 ```bash